python/peps/pep-XXXX.rst

 There are four major problems with the existing ``Callable`` type:
-- it is verbose, particularly for more complex function signatures.
+- It is verbose, particularly for more complex function signatures.
 - It requires an explicit import, something we no longer require for most of the other very common types after PEP 604 (``|`` for ``Union`` types) and PEP 585 (generic collections)
 - It does not visually represent the way function headers are written.